About Lawrence B. Morse, A Lawyer That Focuses on You.

 Office Practices: Technology, Consultation, and Legal Fees

 My law firm seeks to use the latest internet “cloud apps” and software technology as tools to best serve clients.
 I employ various research databases and listservs for efficient legal research and consultation.
-The firm was the first on the North Shore to offer a content- based web site to inform about the law.
-We scan most documents and utilizes technology to achieve efficient and effective legal representation.
+The firm was the first on the North Shore to offer a content – based web site to inform about the law.
+We scan most documents and utilize technology to achieve efficient and effective legal representation.

 I served as counsel to a state agency and as a Special Assistant Attorney General and then with Boston law firms, Taylor, Ganson & Perron and Singer, Stoneman, Kunian & Kurland.
 My practice has focused on business and employment law and commercial real estate, serving clients throughout Massachusetts for over 25 years.

 Community and Professional Service

 My peers, in Massachusetts Bar Association, honored me by election to the House of Delegates .
 I served as Town Moderator for the Town of Ipswich and on the Affordable Housing Partnership Committee for the Town of Andover.
 Helping charitable associations, I founded and was first President of the Ipswich River Watershed Association key to water supply for cities and towns North of Boston.
 I have taught business law in the MBA Program at now Salem State University as a visiting instructor.
 Serving on boards and as former Chairman of the Board of Directors and former President of the Harvard Club of Andover, Inc. and on the Board of Directors of the North Shore Chamber of Commerce strengthened my leadership abilities.